Automatic Segmentation Tool for Long Webpage Screenshots

 The split_heights function is used to segment the image into several parts based on various thresholds.
 It accepts the following parameters:

-• color_threshold: The threshold for color differences.
+• color_threshold: The color difference threshold.

-• color_variation_threshold: The threshold for changes in color differences.
+• color_variation_threshold: The color difference variation threshold.

-Example Usage
+5.1.1 Example Usage

 1